-Orange County Central-Coastal Natural Community Conservation Plan/Habitat Conservation Plan
+County of Orange Central-Coastal Natural Community Conservation Plan/Habitat Conservation Plan

-The Orange County Central-Coastal NCCP/HCP has a 75-year permit, which was issued on July 10, 1996.
+The County of Orange Central-Coastal NCCP/HCP (Central-Coastal NCCP/HCP) has a 75-year permit, which was issued on July 10, 1996.
 The geographic area of the NCCP/HCP encompasses 208,000 acres (Figure 1-3).
 The NCCP/HCP provides coverage for 39 species, including six federally listed species.
 The plan has a reserve system totaling 37,378 acres that consists primarily of coastal sage scrub.
 Other important vegetation communities found in the reserve include oak woodland, native grassland, chaparral, Tecate cypress, and riparian communities.
 The reserve system is broken up into two approximately equal sections.
 The Coastal Reserve extends from Newport Bay through Dana Point and northward to Irvine.
 The Central Reserve is located in the foothills of Orange County and extends north of Irvine to the Santa Ana River.
-A 501(c)(3) nonprofit corporation, the Nature Reserve of Orange County (NROC) was formed to manage the Orange County Central-Coastal NCCP/HCP and ensure the persistence of the reserve's natural communities.
+A 501(c)(3) nonprofit corporation, the Natural Communities Coalition (NCC) (formerly Nature Reserve of Orange County [NROC]) was formed to manage the Central-Coastal NCCP/HCP and ensure the persistence of the reserve's natural communities.

-Southern Subregion Habitat Conservation Plan
+Orange County Southern Subregion Habitat Conservation Plan

 The Orange County Southern Subregion HCP has a 75-year permit, which was issued on January 10, 2007.
 The geographic area of the HCP encompasses 132,000 acres (see Figure 1-3).
 The HCP provides coverage for 32 species, including seven federally listed species.
 The plan creates a preservation area totaling 32,818 acres in the southern portion of the county.
 The preserve area includes large swaths of adjoining property owned by the family-held Rancho Mission Viejo (16,536 acres) as well as a portion of Orange County (11,950 acres).
 The preserve system includes sensitive vegetation communities, including coastal sage scrub, grasslands, and oak woodlands, as well as important watersheds, including major portions of San Juan Creek and San Mateo Creek watersheds.

 The non-profit Rancho Mission Viejo Land Conservancy was formed to ensure long-term management and monitoring of biological resources in the preservation area through implementation of a Habitat Reserve Management Program (HRMP).
+The Orange County Southern Subregion HCP has been designed to ultimately create a permanent habitat reserve consisting of (1)